petrizhang/crisp/README.md

 2. Lisp provides tools(macros and list processing functions) for users to easily access and process AST(lists).

 #### Feature 1
-We found that feature 1 is natural in C++ templates, because C++ templates are very similar to lists and could also be considered as tree structures.
+We found that feature 1 is natural in C++ templates, because nested C++ templates are very similar to lists and could also be considered as tree structures.

 Consider this example: